xvedra/OpenDsc/README.md

 12/05/2020.
 Presentation

-Here another DSC over ESP32-TTGO, a low cost development ftf board whith support for AS5600 and AS5048 encoders.
+Here another DSC over ESP32-TTGO, a low cost development tft board whith support for AS5600 and AS5048 encoders.
 Encoders system can downloaded from:

 for Orion XT8:  https://www.thingiverse.com/thing:4221923